Prognostics for Autonomous Deep-Space Habitat Health Management under Multiple Unknown Failure Modes: Acknowledgments

-Approaches for RUL prediction of CES are typically categorized as either physics-based or data-driven.
+Ensuring the operability of DSHs over extended autonomous missions requires an accurate prediction of RUL.
+The RUL prediction problem has been approached in the broader engineering literature through either physics-based or data-driven methods.
 Physics-based approaches \cite{mirfarah2025estimation, jin2019physics} utilize first principles to mathematically model the underlying physics of system degradation.
 For example, \cite{mirfarah2025estimation} used a two-stage nonlinear differential equation to model the rate of air pressure changes inside a space habitat.
 They use an Extended Kalman Filter (EKF) to estimate the parameters of this model and predict RUL by using the same EKF to forecast when the habitat pressure becomes untenable.
+Meanwhile, \cite{jin2019physics} integrated a physics degradation model with a Gaussian process to predict RUL in rollerball bearings.
 In general, physics-based approaches typically develop state-space models of system degradation and use a Bayesian filter such as the Kalman Filter or the Particle Filter for real-time estimation and prediction of model parameters.
 Several examples of this are highlighted by \cite{kordestani2023overview}.
+In the context of DSHs, physics-based approaches are particularly challenging to develop given the novel failure mechanisms induced by microgravity, radiation, and thermal extremes that have no terrestrial analogs \cite{rollock2022defining, zaccarine2024monitoring}.
 The advantages of physics-based approaches include high prediction accuracy and limited need for data.
-However, their requirement for thorough knowledge of the physics behind system failure renders them difficult to develop, given the growing system complexity.
+However, their requirement for thorough knowledge of the physics behind system failure renders them difficult to develop, given growing system complexity.